aungkohtat/jenkins-docker-pipline/README.md

-# jenkins-docker-pipline
-# Jenkins CI/CD Pipeline Setup Guide
+# Jenkins CI/CD Pipeline Setup

 This guide walks through setting up Jenkins with Docker for continuous integration and deployment.
 Follow these steps to get your pipeline up and running.